mohade09/mohade09.github.io/README.md

 - As a Developer in TCS tools group for designing and developing three major enterprise data management tools(DataClean,Data Profile tool, Data Modeling Tool[empowER])
 - Worked as a Information management consultant for Westpac bank in the EDW(Data warehouse) project on Teradata Platform
-- Consultant and solution architect in [TCS Sensor data analytics IOT platform](https://www.tcs.com/content/dam/global-tcs/en/pdfs/insights/solution-details/Technologies_AI%20and%20IoT_Solution_TCS%20Sensor%20Data%20Analytics%20Framework_010417.pdf), A Framework for acquiring, analysing and performing deep dive analytics on machine generated data.
+- Engineering Lead and Solution architect in [TCS Sensor data analytics IOT platform](https://www.tcs.com/content/dam/global-tcs/en/pdfs/insights/solution-details/Technologies_AI%20and%20IoT_Solution_TCS%20Sensor%20Data%20Analytics%20Framework_010417.pdf), A Framework for acquiring, analysing and performing deep dive analytics on machine generated data.
 - Worked as a solution architect for Nielsen connected buy platform for building a data lake in azure cloud.
 - Worked as a Big data and IoT architect for Post Nord IoT Initiative, working on project to create the digital twin of parcel.